uwu/uwu.network/src/pages/~beef/about.md

 ---
-title: Who am I?
+name: Who am I?
-layout: ../../layouts/beef/IndexLayout.astro
+layout: "%layouts/DOSContentLayout.astro"
 ---

-# Hi there!

-I'm Beef, a developer from Britain, who specialises in **TypeScript** and **JavaScript**.
-I love to build innovative new things, and am generally a friendly person.

-## TODO
+## Hello!

-Write more here!
+My name is Beef, and this is my uwu.network site!
+There will be things here later on.